 An Anne Arundel County client was charged with Possession of Marijuana & Heroin as well as Second Degree Assault against the arresting Police Officer.
 The client was searched at the scene of the arrest and in conducting that search, the officer forced his fingers into the client’s mouth to search for drugs.
 Mr. Shepherd challenged the legality of this search and was successful in obtaining not guilty verdicts on all charges due to the Police Officer’s violation of the client’s Fourth Amendment Rights.
 Facing close to 20 years, the client went home that same day.

 Two Charles County clients were a husband and wife who owned a large family business which had unfortunately co-mingled finances with the clients’ personal accounts.
 When the clients’ house went into foreclosure, the bank attempted to seize over $500,000 in company assets.
-Mr. Shepherd was not only able to completely protect the company assets, but negotiated a mortgage modification which lowered the clients’ monthly mortgage payments significantly as well as reduced the amount of principal owed by more than $100,000.
+Mr. Shepherd was not only able to completely protect the company assets but negotiated a mortgage modification, which lowered the clients’ monthly mortgage payments significantly and reduced the amount of principal owed by more than $100,000.
 The clients were able to save their home and their business.

-A Montgomery County client was charged in connection with gang related activity including Felon in Possession of a Handgun.
+A Montgomery County client was charged in connection with gang-related activity including Felon in Possession of a Handgun.
 This charge carries a mandatory minimum sentence of 5 years.
 The client was not involved in gang activity and was instead simply looking to purchase drugs to fuel his addiction.
 Initially, the State’s Attorney wanted to ensure that he spent the next 15-30 years in jail.
 Mr. Shepherd encouraged the client to enroll in substance abuse treatment.
 After considerable negotiation with the State’s Attorney, Mr. Shepherd was able to get the State to admit that the client was not engaged in gang activity.
 Mr. Shepherd negotiated a plea deal for 18 months to be served in the Montgomery County Work Release Program.
-Facing close to 30 years in jail, the client was thrilled with such a favorable plea.
+Facing close to 30 years in jail, the client was thrilled to avoid prison time.